thousandbrainsproject/tbp.floppy/docs/user_guide/index.md

 1. Find the median along the current dimension ($O(n)$ operations)
 2. Partition the points ($O(kn)$ operations to compare k-dimensional points)

+Thus, total FLOPs per level = $n + kn = (1 + k)n$, and total across the tree is:
+$(1 + k)n \log_2(n)$

+⚠️ Note: This differs from the asymptotic complexity O($n \log^2 n$), which assumes median-finding is done via full sorting ($O(n \log n)$) at each level.
+Here, we assume median-finding is linear-time and count FLOPs explicitly for real-world cost estimation.

 **KDTree Query:**
 For querying nearest neighbors, our implementation breaks down FLOP counting into several components.
-Note that we assume a balanced tree structure, which is the default behavior in [SciPy's KDTree implementation (balanced_tree=True)](https://docs.scipy.org/doc/scipy-1.15.0/reference/generated/scipy.spatial.KDTree.html):
+Note that we assume a balanced tree structure, which is the default behavior in [SciPy's KDTree implementation (balanced_tree=True)](https://docs.scipy.org/doc/scipy-1.15.0/reference/generated/scipy.spatial.KDTree.html) - a reasonable assumption given the relatively uniform nature of the learned point clouds (i.e., there aren't any points of extreme density):

 1. **Tree Traversal:**
    - FLOPs = num_search_points × dim × log₂(num_reference_points)